Skip to main content

 Our Mandate

-• Address key issues that are of importance and concern to residents of West Lake, Sheba’s Island, Wesley Acres and other small communities situated around the shores of West Lake.
+• Address key issues that are of importance and concern to residents living in the communities along the shores of West Lake, and within the watershed.

 • Act on the issues in a ‘unified community voice’.

-The Association’s name was amended to West Lake Community Association (WLCA), which is so defined as being more inclusive of the smaller communities around West Lake’s shoreline, and separate from the more densely populated Wellington area.
+The Association’s name was amended to West Lake Community Association (WLCA), which is so defined as being more inclusive of the small communities around the West Lake, and within the West Lake Watershed.

 See a Map of the West Lake area